lykmapipo/MoneyJS/README.md

 ### Instance creation

 #### `new Money(amount,currency,date)`
-Instantiate a new instance of money with

-`amount` amount you want to set on money

-`currency` a currency to set on money

-`date` a date when this money created, if not provided default to `new Date()`
+Instantiate a new instance of money with `amount` you want to set on money, a `currency` to set on money and a `date` when this money created, if not provided will default to `new Date()`

 ```js
 //require money